wangw376/wangw376/README.md

 He received the B.S.degree in geographic information science in 2021 from Chang'an University, Xi 'an, China.

-he has been working toward the M.S degree in aerospace science and technology with the School of Aeronautics and Astronautics of Sun Yat-sen University since 2023.
+He has been working toward the M.S degree in aerospace science and technology with the School of Aeronautics and Astronautics of Sun Yat-sen University since 2023.

 His current research interests include image processing, aircraft vision, space target pose estimation.